pimlie/nuxt-memwatch/README.md

 #### `nuxtHook` _string_ (listen)

-Normally we are interested in memory usage when nuxt is serving requests, so we start listening for stats events on the listen hook.
-If you are running this module in development mode, we listen for `build:done` instead if you dont change this value.
-You can probably leave this to the default, but if you want to debug the nuxt generate command you could do:
+Memory leaks and heap usages are probably mostly interesting when the nuxt server is running and serving requests.
+Therefore we start listening for stats events on the listen hook, unless you are running this module in development mode, then we listen for `build:done` instead (when you havent change this value).
+If e.g you would like to debug `nuxt generate` you could do:

 ```js
 // nuxt.config.js